-The tenth of Tevet is the first in a series of events which ended in the destruction of the first Beit Hamikdash.
+The tenth of Tevet is the first event that took place within a series of events before the ultimate destruction of the first Beit Hamikdash.

-As a reminder of the destruction a chatan breaks a glass under the chupa uttering
+As a reminder of the destruction a chatan breaks a glass under the chupa with

 the words of: